Missouri Bounty Hunter Guide: Requirements and Steps

 4. Receive your license.

-When you have completed all of the steps above, you will become a licensed surety recovery agent in Missouri.
-Surety recovery agents in Missouri must renew their license every two years.
-To renew, you must complete eight hours of continuing education (CE) from an approved CE provider and pay the $150 renewal fee (as of April 2016).
+When you have completed the steps above and your application is approved, you will become a licensed surety recovery agent in Missouri.
+Surety recovery agents in Missouri must renew their licenses every two years.
+To renew, you must complete eight hours of continuing education (CE) from an approved CE provider and pay the $150 renewal fee (as of June 2022).
 Your renewal form must include the continuing education certification summary.
+You must register and complete fingerprinting through the Missouri Automated Criminal History Site Fingerprint Portal.

 Oftentimes, surety recovery agents will work similar jobs to earn additional income and to gain valuable investigative experience.
 Two of these professions include private investigation and process serving.
 In an effort to assist you in building your career, we provide information on the requirements in Missouri for both professions below.